beersbr/ListJS/readme.md

 ## License

-	A linked list in javascript
+	A generic, doubly linked list in javascript.
     Copyright (C) 2013  Brett Beers

     This program is free software: you can redistribute it and/or modify